The CAD/CAM Guide to Assembly Drawings

 The Importance of Accuracy

-How many times have you purchase something on line that you had to assemble?
+How many times have you purchased something online that you had to assemble?
 And how many times were those assembly drawings show a bolt that wasn’t included, or described a fitting that didn’t “fit?”
 We’ve all had that happen.
 While it’s annoying, it’s not usually a matter of safety, nor does it cost huge sums of cash when the item doesn’t go work as it should.

 But, an assembly drawing that represents a machine or component to be manufactured and used in industry, transportation, heavy construction, aerospace or other similar applications must be accurate!
 Lives can be at stake.
 Millions of dollars can be on the line.
 The assembly drawing must represent the form, fit and function of a product.
 It must verify how that product is put together.
 And, often, it must be simulated in a virtual model and tested via FEA in order to determine that the end product will work as it should.